dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/security.txt

 	- can delete
 	- can download

-These base permission will be associated with your view, so if you create a view named "MyGeneralView" you can assign to any role these permissions:
+These base permission will be associated with your view, so if you create a view named "MyModelView" you can assign to any role these permissions:

-	- can list on MyGeneralView
+	- can list on MyModelView
-	- can show on MyGeneralView
+	- can show on MyModelView
-	- can add on MyGeneralView
+	- can add on MyModelView
-	- can edit on MyGeneralView
+	- can edit on MyModelView
-	- can delete on MyGeneralView
+	- can delete on MyModelView
-	- can doanload on MyGeneralView
+	- can doanload on MyModelView

 If you extend your view with some exposed method via the @expose decorator::

-    class MyGeneralView(GeneralView):
+    class MyModelView(ModelView):
         datamodel = SQLAModel(Group, db.session)